Alzheimer's and tooth brushing: Forget to brush today, forget a lot more later? | DW | 07.06.2019

 You may be able to fool your partner with a mint and some mouthwash (please stop doing that, though, it's gross), but your rancid tooth brushing habits could catch up with you later in life.

-During the American occupation of Iraq, the region south of Baghdad was dubbed the "Triangle of Death” after sectarian violence sharply increased between 2003 and 2007.

-The menacing term is not just reserved to political scientists, however.
-Doctors, in a seemingly out-of-left-field adoption of the colloquialism, also use it to describe the triangular area of one's face between the nose and mouth, where sores left untreated can transmit bacteria to the brain.
+Doctors use to describe the triangular area of one's face between the nose and mouth, where sores left untreated can transmit bacteria to the brain, as the "danger triangle of the face" or shorter as the "triangle of death."

 This occurs because blood vessels in this triangular area of your face have a link to blood vessels in the brain.